 Frequently Asked Questions

-Typically this is a result of accidentally over-measuring flour.
-To fix this, simply add milk (any kind will work) until your dough begins to come together again, and check out my post on how to measure your flour properly, it contains a few helpful hints .
+Typically this is a result of accidentally over-measuring flour or not mixing your dough well enough.
+To fix this, simply add a splash of milk (any kind will work) until your dough begins to come together again and is as creamy as you’d like it to be.
+If you’re not using a kitchen scale, check out my post on how to measure your flour properly, it contains a few helpful hints .

-Edible cookie dough should have a bit of grit-like texture to it, because the real thing does!
+An authentic edible cookie dough recipe should have a bit of grit-like texture to it, because the real thing does!
 When cookie dough is raw/un-baked, the sugars in the dough have not yet melted.
 Anyone who has ever swiped a fingerful of cookie dough from their mixing bowl knows there’s a texture to it that comes from the sugar.
 Once the dough is baked, the sugars melt, and that texture goes away.

 If the grit bothers you, my cookie dough bites and my cookie dough frosting tend to be less gritty and more smooth (thanks to a secret ingredient!), so feel free to try those to get a smoother cookie dough fix!